drkndl/Silicates-in-Disks/README.md

 5. `HotStar*` contains the input files, star and disk property files, GGchem output file and output plots such as Q-curves, flux maps, spectra and correlated fluxes for a Herbig Ae type star with varying q and p values to determine the optimal parameters to obtain a well-resolved disk.

+4. `Amorphous_500K` contains the output plots for a HotStar where the opacity values lesser than 500K are taken from the amorphous Olivine and Pyroxene opacities.

 6. `Gas_scale_height*` contains the output plots assuming the gas scale height formula used to calculate the surface density.
 This results in very high optical depths of the order $10^8$.
 Therefore, some plots are created by multiplying the optical depths with $10^{-6}$ and $10^{-8}$ just to experience what it's like to have the right plots.
 But of course, all the plots in these folders are wrong.
 The other folders assume a gas scale height of 1cm.

 7. `Qcurve_inputs` contains the opacity files for several condensates, used to extract the wavelength values and $\kappa_{abs}$.